Bhaikko/lox-compiler/future_notes.md

 * Add support for Bitwise operator
 * Handle Divide By Zero Exception
 * Add support for break and continue
+* Add resolver method to report a warning if local variable is never used

 ## Refactoring Notes
 * Add Interpreter namespace, Runtime namespace